Wednesday, 16 January 2013

 The introduction of the European banking union and single supervisory mechanism, SSM, has been agreed since I appeared last before the committee.
 The design, development and implementation of the framework for the SSM will be a key task at euro level throughout 2013.

 The move towards a systematic approach to supervision, resolution and deposit protection is part of what is needed to place the euro area institutional structure on a more robust basis, building market and public confidence across the Union.
 We in Ireland recognise, perhaps better than others, the value of filling these institutional gaps, but it must be done well.
 To be successful, it is important that the new mechanism has a best practice supervisory toolkit, effective and efficient decision-making procedures, a top notch risk-assessment framework and a robust jointly-shared supervisory culture.
 New resolution rules, and particularly important in Ireland's case the potential use of ESM direct recapitalisation, need to come into full operation and be ready for use by the SSM to ensure the success of the project.
-To all of this, the Central Bank will continue to contribute, not least during this six months of Presidency.
+To all of this, the Central Bank will continue to contribute, not least during the six months of the Presidency.

 As far as supervision is concerned, greater distance between supervisors and the banks they regulate can help improve the capacity for challenge and ensure a broader, more detached perspective on issues.
 At the same time, local knowledge is equally important.
 Balancing these two dimensions will be a key part of the new regime.